ui-strikers/thoughtworks/final-project/ui-geeks/readme.txt

 	=> Top header with nested links of customer & order module.
 |-> Customer Module :
 	=> Card, List & Table View of Customers data.
+	=> New Customer form
 	=> Required Models and Services created.
 	=> API for fetch JSON data.
 |-> Order Module :
 	=> All orders page of orders data.
-	=> Required Models and Services created.
+	=> Orders filter according to payment status and fulfillment status => Required Models and Services created.
 	=> API for fetch JSON data.